-Quarterly Pricing Trends: Seals & O-Rings
+Quarterly Pricing Trends:

+Seals & O-Rings

-- The Seals & O-Rings pricing index spiked at the end of 2019. - Pricing during the first half of 2020 was relatively flat for Seals & O-Rings.
+- The Seals & O-Rings pricing index spiked twice in 2021 with the largest occurring in 2Q21. - Pricing over all of 2020 was relatively flat for Seals & O-Rings.

 The indices above are derived from the Producer Price Index, published monthly by the U.S. Bureau of Labor Statistics, which measures the average change over time in selling prices received by domestic producers for their output.
 The prices included in the PPI are from the first commercial transaction for many products and some services.
 The data from the Producer Price Index tracks wholesale prices, making this index the best source of price trend data for wholesale distribution markets.